tuzz/game-loop/README.md

 if you wish.
 This may be useful if vsync is enabled or to save power on mobile devices.

+The value `0.1` is the maximum frame time which serves as an _escape hatch_ if your functions can't keep up with 240 updates per second.
+Otherwise, your game would 'death spiral' falling further and further behind.
+For example, if your render function takes 0.5 seconds, only 24 updates would occur instead of 120.
+This slows your game down but that's better than crashing.

 The `g` closure argument lets you access your `game` state which can be anything you like.
 You can also access the game loop's running time, how many updates there have been, etc. It also provides a `blending_factor` that you may use in your render function to interpolate frames and produce smoother animations.
 See the article above for more explanation.

-In web environments, `game_loop` is asynchronous and returns immediately, otherwise it blocks until `g.exit()` is called.
+In web environments, requestAnimationFrame only runs when the browser tab is active.
+Setting a maximum frame time ensures your game doesn't fall far behind on its updates and is effectively paused.
+Also, `game_loop` is asynchronous and returns immediately rather than blocking until `g.exit()` is called.
 Other than that, the interface is exactly the same.

 ## Example